Cloud Based |

 Onshape is a marginal CAD system and is not viable for your engineering.
 The problem is the lack of a locally saved file format, thereby, locking you into their CAD solution and cloud storage.
 Very short sighted of them.
 A subscription is bad enough.

-But Onshape offers an incredible engineering document control system.
+But Onshape offers an incredible basis for engineering document control system.
 As I describe in the above article this could eliminate the complex PLM that has caused so much trouble, pain, confusion and is incredibly complex and costly.

 The Death of PLM